rebelsky/sams-assorted-musings-reflections/another-month-2020-01.md

 Data
 ----

 What does my sketchbook look like?
+As I mentioned [at the end of last month](another-month-2019-12), I set aside my sketchbook from last year and started fresh, so these are all issues that came to mind since the start of the year [4].

 * I have N (N) musings that I've marked as "written, need minor revisions"
 * I have another N (N) musings that I've marked as "written, need major revisions".
 * I have N (N) planned musings that I've marked as "Short".
 * I have N (N) planned musings that I've marked as "Long".
+* I have N (N) planned musings about Grinnellians.
+Right now, the list includes [Rachel Rose '01](cool-friends-2020-01-26) and Kate Walker.
+  But this may be a case
+  in which I'll look back to prior sketchbooks.
+If you want to see either of those musings, or a musing about another Grinnellian, let me know.
+I may not follow your suggestion, but suggestions do help me move forward.

 Looking ahead
 -------------